hugopferraro/gravity-tic-tac-toe/README.md

-This is a multi-dimension Tic-Tac-Toe game developed in C, with a special rule, called 'Gravity'.
+This is a Tic-Tac-Toe game developed in C, with a special rule, called 'Gravity'.
 The game language is PT/BR.